level3php/resource/README.md

 facto standard, so you must choose between the differents specifications.

 Level3 Resource currenly implements or is planed to implement this specifications:
 * [HAL](http://stateless.co/hal_specification.html): This is the most common and active, has a JSON and a XML version.
-If you dont need use actions is your better option.
 * [Siren](https://github.com/kevinswiber/siren): Currently being defined.
-Implements some usefull things like actions, classes, etc. Is a good choice if you want make CRUD
+Implements some usefull things like actions, classes, etc.
 * [Collection+JSON](http://amundsen.com/media-types/collection/): This is fully oriented to make a API CRUD oriented.